ManinderpreetPuri/Text-analysis-SAS-Enterprise-Miner-and-Rstudio/README.md

 To achieve the above, I carried out the following data analytics tasks:

-a) Task 1: Explored the impact of article properties Explored the data and investigated what properties of the article correlate with the high number of comments of the article on social media.
+Task 1: Explored the impact of article properties Explored the data and investigated what properties of the article correlate with the high number of comments of the article on social media.
 • Explored the dataset to understand and manage five channels from the five types of